 Like most genome portals, such as NCBI, bioinformatics software, such as BLAST, and annotation file formats like SAM and VCF, BlueGenes use the Base Coordinate System, which represents a feature starting at the first nucleotide as position 1.

-The regions search provides results in a tabular format or as a Report Page.
+The regions search provides results in a tabular format from which there are links to Report Pages.
 The resulting table displays each of your regions in turn with all features found and their genomic location.

 You can click on any feature to expand more details about that feature.
 For example, clicking on exon-NM_001014809.3-2 will direct you to a more detailed page about that feature.
 The left-hand column shows two sections, Summary and Data.
 The Summary can be downloaded in FASTA format, and you can use the Copy permanent URL to share or have a reference to the resulting report.
 The URL will continue to work through database rebuilds and will return the report for this object.